Wind Energy Science Leadership Series

-Senior Engineer Pat Moriarty hosted this webinar in which a panel of wind energy science and technology leaders discussed the latest atmospheric research in partnership with the U.S. Department of Energy, national laboratories, industry, and the international community.
+Senior Engineer Pat Moriarty hosted this webinar with a panel of wind energy science and technology leaders to discuss the latest atmospheric research in partnership with the U.S. Department of Energy, national laboratories, industry, and the international community.
 Topics included a fundamental overview of atmospheric forcing, resource assessment, atmospheric measurement including remote sensing, contrasting processes between land-based and offshore wind, and turbulence-resolving atmospheric simulations.
 Speakers also highlighted recent and forthcoming large-scale field campaigns, such as the Wind Forecasting Improvement Projects and the American Wake Experiment (AWAKEN).

 July 30, 2020

 The key to optimizing wind energy is the ability to predict and understand the complex interplay of turbulent atmospheric fluid dynamics, turbine wakes, and turbine dynamics.
 That complexity increases as turbines become larger, wind farms increase in number, and are built in complex terrain both on land and offshore.
 Predictive simulation of wind plants requires resolving an extreme range of scales, going from sub-millimeter-scale blade boundary layers to kilometer-scale wind plant domains.